OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/MessagingExtension.md

 ~~~json
 "version": "1.6.0"
 ~~~
-> NOTE: Have you noticed in this lab the middle version number is the same as the lab number, 5 in this case?
-This isn't necessary of course; the important thing is to make each new version greater than the last so you can update the application in Teams!
+> NOTE: Make each new version greater than the last so you can update the application in Teams!

 **3.server\identityService.js**